kevinxiaomba/cluster-agent/docs/instrumentation.md

 	  appDTierLabel: "tierName"	# Value of this label will become AppDynamics tier name.
 Optional
 	  version: "appdynamics/java"	# Agent image reference.
 Optional
 	  tech: "java"					# Type of agent to use.
 Optional
-	  method: "mountenv"			# Instrumentation method to use.
+	  method: "mountEnv"			# Instrumentation method to use.
 Optional
       biq: "sidecar"				# Method of Analytics instrumentation
 	  containerName: "first"		# Regex supported match string to identify the container in the pod.
 Other options: "first", "all".
 Default is "first"
 ```

 ### Enabling instrumentation
-To enable instrumentation, the InstrumentationMethod must be either mountEnv or mountAttach and NSToInstrument must have at least 1 namespace.
+To enable instrumentation, the InstrumentationMethod must be set to mountEnv or mountAttach and NSToInstrument must have at least 1 namespace or a matching instrumentation rule is defined.

 The instrumentation can be declared at a deployment level or via ClusterAgent configuration.

 The ClusterAgent makes the instrumentation decision in this order:

-Is the instrumentation enabled?
+* Is the instrumentation enabled?
 InstrumentationMethod is not "none" and the deployment namespace is not excluded.
-Is there a deployment metadata?
+* Are there known labels in the deployment metadata?
-Is there a rule that matches the deployment?
+* Is there a rule that matches the deployment name or labels?
-Is there a namespace-wide rule that matches the deployment
+* Is there a namespace-wide rule that matches the deployment	name or labels

 ### Deployment metadata
 When requesting instrumentation in the deployment metadata, use the following labels

 ```
 appd-app: "myapp"			# AppDynamics application name.
 Required
-appd-tier: "mytier"  		# deployment name is used by default
+appd-tier: "mytier"  		# Optional.
+The deployment name is used by default
-appd-agent: "dotnet" 		# optional to override the system-wide default set in "DefaultInstrumentationTech"
+appd-agent: "dotnet" 		# Optional.
+Alternatively, the system-wide default "DefaultInstrumentationTech" is used
 ```

 ### ClusterAgent configuration use cases
-Below are several use cases that show varios configuration settings for instrumentation.
+Below are several use cases with matching configuration settings for instrumentation.

 #### Instrument using global defaults
 All applications deployed to specific namespaces are Java.
 All apps leverage $JAVA_OPTS environment variable